zanzix/zanzix.github.io/site/posts/bcc.md

 These first two blog posts are meant as a high level introduction to the basic tools and methodology that we'll be using through the series, and we will revisit these ideas step-by-step in subsequent posts.

-We'll start with a representation that's familiar to Haskell programmers - a free category over functions.
+We'll start with a [typical representation of free categories in Haskell](https://hackage.haskell.org/package/free-category-0.0.1.0/docs/Control-Category-Free.html) - a free category over functions.

 ```idr
 data Free : (g : Type -> Type -> Type) -> Type -> Type -> Type where